logikum/md-doc-site/contents/1.0/documentation/contents/special.md

 # Special files

-There some special files in the `contents` directory.
+There are some special files in the `/contents` directory.

 ### Menu node file

-A subdirectory in the `contents` directory can represent a menu node in the menu tree.
+A subdirectory in the `/contents` directory can represent a menu node in the menu tree.
 The properties of the menu node can be set by a special file named `__submenu.txt` placed in the mentioned subdirectory.
-The metadata contains the menu system properties only:
+The file contains metadata only.
+The metadata has the menu system properties only:

 ```text
 <!-- ======================================================================